List of National Trust land in England

 This is a list of National Trust land in England.
-This is land that is looked after by the National Trust and includes coast, countryside and heritage landscapes.
+This is the land that is looked after by the National Trust and includes coast, countryside and heritage landscapes.
 This does not include National Trust properties, unless they contain significant estate land.

 The list is subdivided using the National Trust's own system which divides England into nine regions.
 These are not the same as the official Regions of England.

 The counties of England are divided up as follows: